Faster VLOOKUP with 2 VLOOKUPS

 With large sets of data, exact match VLOOKUP can be painfully slow, but you can make VLOOKUP lightening fast by using two VLOOKUPS, as explained below.

-- If you have a smaller set of data and don't notice any performance problems, this approach is overkill.
+- If you have a smaller set of data, this approach is overkill.
 Only use it with large data sets when speed really counts.

 - This example uses named ranges.
 If you don't want to use named ranges use absolute references instead.

 When you use VLOOKUP in "exact match mode" on a large set of data, it can really slow down the calculation time in a worksheet.
 With, say, 50,000 records, or 100,000 records, calculation can take minutes.

 Exact match is set by supplying FALSE or zero as the forth argument:

 The reason VLOOKUP in this mode is slow is because it must check every single record in the data set until a match is found.
 This is sometimes referred to as a linear search.

 Approximate-match VLOOKUP is very fast